keatonelvins/keatonelvins.github.io/_posts/2025-02-23-final-model.md

 >- Mixture of Depth based on complexity that dynamically adjusted layer count and number of contributing experts in the router MTP (with UL2) but like 12 - 24 heads (should also be part of the MoD)
 >- Entropix sampler test time compute harness via entropy aware branching + search
 ><author>@xjdr</author>

+Lot of similar notes as above: MLA, NoPE, RoPE, 1:8 ratio all mentioned.
+Interesting to see 40T tokens, we recently got the Qwen3 technical report which claims 36T tokens.
+A TON of these are synthetically generated from their domain specific Math and Coder lines.
+Expect to see more of this and scaling rollouts in diverse tool/MCP environments.

 ---
 >- 1:4/1:8 global with no positional encoding, instead use MLA/some other efficient-attention flavor